 After breakfast we headed out for Phase 2.
 We got on the freeway when I guessed where we were going.
 He took me to Old Town Sacramento for the day!
-It was really fun wandering around window shopping, checked out patagonia women s jackets and taking in the scenery.
+It was really fun wandering around window shopping and taking in the scenery.
 We stopped in an olive oil shop where they do olive oil tastings.
 I’m pretty sure it trumps wine tasting for me.
 We ended up getting some delicious Tuscan olive oil and Serrano honey balsamic vinegar.
 My mouth is watering again just thinking about how good it tastes!
 I think I need to have some of our couple friends over for an excuse to serve sourdough bread with the olive and vinegar as a dipping sauce.

 Today, actual Valentine’s Day, I went in for my weekly progesterone injection and ended up having a terrible experience with the nurse.
 I’ve seen her many times throughout this pregnancy, but for some reason she thought I was someone else.
 She said, “Oh no kids with you today?
 Where’s your daughter?”
 I was like, umm…I lost my daughter in April.
 She STILL didn’t get it and kept on,”Oh I thought you brought a little girl in with you every time?” and I said, no…that’s why I’m here.
 Because of preterm labor… this will hopefully be my first living child.
 THEN, instead of apologizing, she just goes on to ask how many weeks I am, and said, “Oh wow, you’re really big for 24 weeks.
 Guess it’ll be a big baby!”
 Wtf lady?
 I cried the entire way home.
 She made me feel like a big fat cow.
 It was so awful.
 I’m only 5ft, so I get that the belly looks really round and big on me, but geez.
 I’m on target with weight gain, but a comment like that makes me feel like I’m not taking care of myself or something.